Quantized GAN for Complex Music Generation from Dance Videos: Method

 \subsection{Multi-Scale Discriminator}

 Similar to the generator, the discriminator in the D2M-GAN is also expected to capture the long-term dependencies of musical signals encoded in the generated sequence of VQ features.
-However, unlike the generator design, which focuses on increasing the receptive fields of the neural networks, we address this problem in the discriminator design by using a multi-scale architecture.
+However, different from the generator design that focuses on increasing the receptive fields of the neural networks, we address this problem in the discriminator design by using a multi-scale architecture.

 The multi-scale discriminator design has been studied in previous works within the field of audio synthesis and generation~\cite{wang2018high-reso,melgan,hifigan}.
 The discriminator $D = \{D_1, D_2, D_3\}$ in the VQ module of our D2M-GAN is composed of 3 discriminators that operate on the sequence of generated VQ representations and its downsampled features by a factor of 2 and 4, respectively.
-Specifically, unlike the multi-scale discriminators proposed in previous works that directly take the raw audio as input, we reshape the VQ representations $f'_{\mathrm{vq}}$ along the temporal dimension before feeding them into the discriminators, which is also important for \emph{D2M-GAN} to reach a stable adversarial training, as music is a temporal audio sequence.
+Specifically, different from the multi-scale discriminators proposed in previous works that directly take the raw audio as input, we reshape the VQ representations $f'_{\mathrm{vq}}$ along the temporal dimension before feeding them into the discriminators, which is also important for \emph{D2M-GAN} to reach a stable adversarial training since music is a temporal audio sequence.
 Finally, we use the window-based objectives~\cite{melgan} (Markovian window-based discriminator analog to image patches in~\cite{isola2017image}).
-Instead of learning to distinguish the distributions between two entire sequences, window-based objective learns to classify between distributions of small chunks of VQ sequences to further enhance the overall coherence as illustrated in Figure~\ref{fig3:disc}.
+Instead of learning to distinguish the distributions between two entire sequences, window-based objective learns to classify between distributions of small chunks of VQ sequences to further enhance the overall coherence as illustrated in Fig.~\ref{fig3:disc}.